comwes/mkpdfs-mkdocs-plugin/README.md

 pip install mkpdfs-mkdocs
 ```

-Enable the plugin in your `mkdocs.yml`:
+Enable the plugin in your `mkdocs.yml` as folowing

 ```yaml
 plugins: